sulmanen/prangler/README.md

     default: {
       options: {
         ngApp: 'myApp', // name of your angular module
-        stripPathForTemplateId: 'src' // will remove src from the $templcateCache key
+        stripPathForTemplateId: 'src' // will remove src from the $templcateCache key,
+        stripFilenameExtension: false // if true removes .html from $templateCache key
       },
       files: {
         'dest/template.js': ['src/templates/*.html'],